10-step guide to buying a bespoke Roundhouse Kitchen - Roundhouse

 6. What about the build?

-Roundhouse bespoke kitchens are built by skilled craftsmen in our own British factory, which means that we can be incredibly flexible and creative with our designs and some of our finishes are unique and can’t be seen elsewhere.
-With an almost limitless choice of materials, colours, fittings and styles our bespoke kitchens are totally adaptable, so although we supply standard sized cabinetry, we can also make extra wide or extra shallow, for taller or shorter people we can do extra tall/short, virtually any non-standard size.
+Roundhouse bespoke kitchens are built by skilled craftsmen in our own British factory, which means that we can be incredibly flexible and creative with our kitchen designs and some of our finishes are unique and unseen elsewhere.
+With an almost limitless choice of materials, colours, fittings and styles our bespoke kitchens are totally adaptable, so although we supply standard sized cabinetry, we can also make extra wide or extra shallow, for taller or shorter people, virtually any non-standard size.

 7. Nailing the nitty gritty

 Once you had your initial chat with a designer, we’ll ask you to bring in your measurements and/or drawings, if you’re working with an architect.
-Based on our consultations with you we’ll produce a design, which may be tweaked and changed until you are absolutely happy with it.
+Based on our consultations with you we’ll produce a bespoke kitchen design, which may be tweaked and changed until you are absolutely happy with it.
 Once you’ve committed to the project and paid a deposit we’ll allocate build time in our factory.
-We will make any changes you require and you’ll get a pack with detailed technical drawings and a final price and delivery date. (approx. 8 weeks depending on finish)
+We will make any changes you require and you’ll get a pack with detailed technical drawings and a final price and delivery date.

 8. Delivery & Installation